rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

   distributing a vaccine for COVID-19, the impact of those challenges and future strategies to mitigate their effects.<!--break-->

-  **A successful vaccination programme must consider the suitability of different vaccines.** Key information that is needed to evaluate vaccines includes the ability to prevent disease in different groups, such as older people; the longevity of the immune response;
-  the requirement for multiple doses and boosters; the ability to reduce infection and transmission of the virus; the tolerability and safety; the ability to be manufactured, distributed and administered at scale, affordability, and access and acceptability.
-Many of these properties will be unknown until well after the initial data on the first vaccine trials emerge.

-  **Long term studies will be needed to establish vaccine effectiveness and longevity of protection.** Few vaccines give lifelong protection following a single dose.
-A partially protective vaccine may not be effective in priority groups, may allow onwards transmission, or could require higher vaccination rates to achieve the same levels of protection in a population.
-A vaccine of low efficacy may not achieve herd immunity.
-Rare adverse events or limited effectiveness in the field may only come to light when very large numbers of people are vaccinated.
-Multiple doses may be needed to stimulate an effective level of immunity and if a candidate yields short-lived immunity, boosters may be required, with implications for manufacturing capacity, distribution and for generation of immunity in the wider population.

-  **Further research is needed to understand the immune response to SARS-CoV-2 and the levels of immunity required for protection, and if and when immunity wanes.** We do not yet know which immune responses can protect against infection and can only determine whether a vaccine protects against disease by carrying out large scale trials.
-A better understanding of which immune responses are protective, using data from animal models, clinical trials and potentially human challenge studies will allow us to determine the correlates of protection and measure protection at an individual and population level.
-Standardisation of vaccine trials is needed to allow comparison and evaluation of different candidates.

-  **Manufacturing will need to be scaled to meet the enormous demand of a global immunisation programme and vaccine availability is likely to be limited initially, requiring prioritisation of recipients.** The scale of manufacture required will depend on knowing the amount of active ingredient needed per dose, the number of doses needed, the production process needed and how long it will take to manufacture.
-Candidate vaccines using new technology are as yet unproven in their ability to be produced at scale but have the potential to be vastly more efficient in production than well-established platforms.
-For the overall vaccine manufacturing process, the bottlenecks could be the fill-to-finish process whereby the drug substance is filled into vials or other containers and the so-called drug product is obtained.
-Although some facilities can be repurposed, this is not the case for all stages in manufacture.

-  **The vaccine manufacturing-distribution-administration chain represents a complex system with multiple parts and multiple objectives which are sometimes competing.** Production may be limited by supply chains of materials and delivery systems.
-The requirements for storage and transportation may limit distribution and access globally.
-Efforts might be required to improve thermostability of vaccines and minimise the requirement for low temperatures for distribution.
-The most important bottleneck here appears to be the final administration step.
-Administration of a vaccine will require a large number of appropriately trained health workers with access to - and relationships with - different communities.

-  **Unequal access and vaccine availability risks exacerbating health inequalities.** Ethnic minority groups have been disproportionately impacted by the pandemic and overcoming barriers to vaccination will require culturally sensitive collaboration.
-Criteria for vaccine prioritisation should be defined and made explicit.
-There should be public dialogue and engagement to manage expectations and understanding of vaccine effectiveness, safety, side effects, availability and access.

-  **The diverse reasons for vaccine hesitancy will need to be addressed to engender public trust, with clear messaging targeted to different groups.** Acceptability will be determined by factors such as efficacy, doses required, side-effects, and perceived risks.
-There are a number of reasons for vaccine hesitancy and a range of strategies are needed, such as ‘convert communicators’, where those with previously strongly held opinions explain why they changed their mind.
-Other barriers to vaccine uptake such as financial disincentives should be removed.

-  Vaccine strategies will need to be planned and revised on the basis of an integrated understanding of the emerging data on immunology, economics, manufacturing and behavioural issues, which will govern a successful vaccination programme.

-  **Global collaboration is needed to ensure that vaccines will be affordable and available equitably, ensuring the greatest health outcomes**.
-International collaboration reduces the risks of investment and helps to secure global supplies and affordability.

-  **Global coordination and investment will be needed in the longer term to provide preparedness for future pandemics.** The development of second-generation vaccines should be incentivised.
-Global coordination will be needed to protect all nations against outbreaks.
-Strategic vision and investment in scientific innovation and understanding of infectious disease, vaccine design, testing and manufacture as well as public expectations of vaccination will provide long-term solutions and preparedness.
 note: This paper has drawn on evidence available up to 25th September 2020.
 Further evidence on this topic is constantly published and DELVE will continue to develop this report as it becomes available.
 This independent overview of the science has been provided